Ryu strong again as Dodgers get past Marlins 2-1

-LOS ANGELES (AP) — Hyun-Jin Ryu pitched seven strong innings and combined with Kenta Maeda and Kenley Jansen to help the Los Angeles Dodgers beat the Miami Marlins 2-1 Friday night.
+Asked about the fine line of pitching angry while trying to stay within his mechanics, Jansen suggested that was overthinking it.

+“I’m not thinking about any mechanics, or any of that stuff anymore,” said Jansen, whose 3.63 ERA is well above his career mark of 2.30.
+“Like I said, it’s enough.
+I just want to have fun again.
+I’m just going to go out there to keep competing and keep getting better.”

-Playing at Dodger Stadium for the first time since the All-Star break, the NL West leaders turned a Miami error into the go-ahead run in the sixth.
+Playing at Dodger Stadium for the first time since the All-Star break, Ryu pitched seven strong innings and the Dodgers turned a Miami error into the go-ahead run in the sixth.

-Ryu (11-2), who started for the National League in the All-Star game, gave up one run on four hits with three walks and seven strikeouts.
+Ryu (11-2), who started for the National League in the All-Star Game, gave up one run on four hits with three walks and seven strikeouts.

+“That’s what Hyun-Jin does, he’s going to change speeds, he’s going to locate, he’s going to put you in a tough spot,” said Marlins manager Don Mattingly who was Ryu’s manager with the Dodgers in 2013 and 2014.

+“He’s pitching up a little more, pitching in and there are more looks and more weapons for a righty and a lefty,” he said.

 Maeda took over for Ryu in the eighth, his first relief appearance this season.
+Maeda delivered a scoreless eighth inning before handing the ball off the Jansen.

-Maeda is expected to return to the rotation, but he was used out of the bullpen this time after a 35-pitch, rain-shortened start Wednesday at Philadelphia.
+Maeda is expected to return to the rotation, but he was used out of the bullpen this time after a 35-pitch, rain-shortened start Wednesday at Philadelphia

-Maeda delivered a scoreless eighth inning with two strikeouts and Jansen finished off his 24th save in 28 chances with three strikeouts.
-It was his first appearance since blowing a two-run lead in the ninth inning and taking the loss in a 9-8 defeat to the Phillies on Tuesday.
+With the trade deadline approaching, much of the talk surrounding the Dodgers has to do with adding bullpen arms.
+Jansen will welcome any new additions, but feels like once he gets going, along with right-hander Joe Kelly, the Dodgers will have the kind of relief pitching they are looking for.

+“Listen man, we know who we are,” Jansen said.
+“It would be awesome to get another arm, but that is the attitude that we should have all the time, that we know who we are.
+We know we have one of the best bullpens out there.”

 The Dodgers had lost three in a row at home.
 They began the second half with a seven-game trip to Boston and Philadelphia.

-On a sluggish offensive night, the Dodgers took the lead with a two-run sixth after loading the bases with one out.
+The Dodgers took the lead with a two-run sixth after loading the bases with one out.
 Corey Seager drove in the first run with a grounder and another scored on a two-out error by second baseman Starlin Castro.

 Enrique Hernandez’s sharp grounder right at Castro went in and out of the glove of the veteran and rolled into shallow right field, allowing Justin Turner to score from third base.